 I meet my wife, Eileen, in 2000 and I am pleased to say she is very supportive of my Lt.
 Governor role.
 Eileen is, by the way, a Gyrette.

 I have been with the Gyro Club of Edmonton for a total of 18 years, having served as the 1st Vice President for the 2015/16 year; and then Club President for the 2016/17 year.

 Since 1978, I have been involved with numerous Not-for-Profit Board of Directors, during my working career.
 Since retiring I have joined the Board of Directors for: Legal Aid of Alberta; Lurana Shelter Society; Old Glenora Conservation Association; and Pilgrim’s Hospice Society.

 Prior to joining Gyro, I was with Kinsmen, for 13 years, and held numerous positions such as Club President; Governor of Alberta; and the National Treasurer.

-Lastly, for something completely different, I recently joined the Edmonton Swiss Men’s Choir, so I am a natural to lead off Cheerio.
+Lastly, for something completely different, in 2015 I joined the Edmonton Swiss Men’s Choir, so I am a natural to lead off Cheerio. ( :

 District Database Administrator, Sid Slade